DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 * 🌭 Falukorv List — https://raw.githubusercontent.com/DandelionSprout/adfilt/master/FalukorvList.txt
 * AdGuard DNS Filter - Extra Exclusions — https://raw.githubusercontent.com/AdguardTeam/AdGuardSDNSFilter/master/Filters/exceptions.txt

+Are you curious about **which** exact list that is blocking a site, without having to do extensive searching?
+Load [this configuration file](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Wiki/Dandelion%20Sprout's%20Official%20DNS%20Server's%20quick-lookup%20uBO%20config%204th%20of%20November%202021.txt) into uBlock Origin in a secondary web browser, try to visit a site, and see which list is shown as having the entry.

 ### Who can use the server

 Users from PR-China will not have their queries processed by the server, due to considerable amounts of query spam from that country, some of which even came from residential networks.